apollographql/apollo-link/docs/source/links/state.md

 the puzzle yet.
 It is something we would like to tackle soon in order to enable schema introspection and autocomplete with GraphiQL in Apollo DevTools, as well as code generation with `apollo-codegen`.

-Havine the same runtime type checking as a GraphQL server does is problematic because the necessary modules from `graphql-js` are very large.
+Having the same runtime type checking as a GraphQL server does is problematic because the necessary modules from `graphql-js` are very large.
 Including the modules for defining a schema and validating a request against a schema would significantly increase bundle size, so we'd like to avoid this approach.
 This is why we don't send your server's